Obsessive-Compulsive Disorder (OCD)

 Depressed mood is very common in OCD.
 In fact, a person may talk about feeling depressed instead of discussing OCD symptoms that are embarrassing or otherwise difficult to describe.

-If your doctor suspects that the problem is a psychiatric illness, he or she will likely refer you to a mental health professional for evaluation and treatment.
+Your primary care doctor will likely refer you to a mental health professional for evaluation and treatment.

 A mental health clinician will diagnose OCD by asking you about